habeebimbola/equadis-mini-bank/readme.md

 * API Endpoints defined below would be available at http://localhost:9000 and PostGres SQL Interface Would also be reachable from a Bash Instance connected to it's container instance.
 User Connection details can be read from docker-compose environment section

-### This Project Relies On Maven for it's build, so you'd have to run it locally with Maven Wrapper Script
+### This Project Relies On Maven for it's build, so you'd have to run it locally with Maven Wrapper Script as described:
-# as decribed:
 * ./mvnw clean spring-boot:run